 Chambers and Partners 2020 recognised how Stuart “impresses clients with his “very perspicacious and insightful” approach.
 He earns praise from a source for his ability to “explain things in a very clear and concise way, enabling us to make informed decisions every step of the way.”

 In the UK Legal 500 2019, Stuart is described by clients as ‘highly experienced in the field of medical negligence’ and ‘a fantastic communicator’.
 With one client describing him as “Absolutely fantastic.
 He is a great communicator, he takes the worry out of the waiting and his calm manner puts everyone at ease.
 I could not imagine anyone doing a better job and he really has our best interests at heart.”

 Stuart has lengthy experience in a number of specialist areas including; birth claims, particularly those leading to Erb’s palsy, brain injury or autism; instances of missed cancers; infections particularly Group B Strep and sepsis; and cases where the error has led not to injury but to the patient’s death.

 Working with one of the most experienced and dedicated teams of medical negligence lawyers in the country.
-Stuart also liaises with other clinical negligence firms, including through the campaign group SCIL; with very specialist Counsel and medical experts; and with charities and pressure groups such as the Erb’s Palsy Group; AIMS; and Group B Strep Support.
+Stuart also liaises with other clinical negligence firms, including through the campaign group the Society of Clinical Negligence Lawyers(SCIL); with very specialist Counsel and medical experts; and with charities and pressure groups such as the Erb’s Palsy Group; AIMS; and Group B Strep Support.

 Having worked for the first 15 years of his career as a solicitor for the NHS, defending medical negligence claims rather than bringing them, Stuart possesses a valuable insight into how the opponent thinks and acts.